JaroslavsKudrjasovs/cubercube/README.md

 Right click in the 'projects' folder and choose 'Git Clone'

-In the URL field enter https://github.com/JaroslavsKudrjasovs/cybercube_t1 and click OK
+In the 'URL' field enter 'https://github.com/JaroslavsKudrjasovs/cybercube_t1' and click 'OK'

 Wait until remote repository is cloned to your 'projects' folder

 Open Intellij IDEA

-Choose File->New->Project from existing sources
+Choose 'File->New->Project from existing sources'

 Enter the path to the cloned repository folder, i.e. 'projects'\cybercube_t1 (for example C:\projects\cybercube_t1) and click 'OK'